Shells of twisted flag varieties and the Rost invariant: Chernousov-Merkurjev formula

 \section{Chernousov-Merkurjev formula}

 Recall that $G$ denotes a semisimple algebraic group of inner type.
-Let $X$ and $X'$ be projective homogeneous $G$-varieties.
+Let $X$ and $X'$ be twisted $G$-homogeneous flag varieties.
 We present $G$ as a twisted form of a split group $G_0$.
 Then $X$ and $X'$ are twisted forms of $G_0/P$ and $G_0/P'$ resp. for some standard parabolic subgroups $P$, $P'$ of $G_0$.
-We say that $X$ and $X'$ are homogeneous varieties of type $P$ and $P'$ resp.
+We say that $X$ and $X'$ are homogeneous varieties of type $P$ and $P'$ respectively.